wei-song1/tp/docs/UserGuide.md

 * 📇 Adding and deleting contacts
 * ✏️ Editing your contacts' details
-* 🔍 Locating your contacts by name
+* 🔍 Locating your contacts by tag\/name
 * 🏢 Maintaining contact-specific details such as jobs and their workplaces
 * 📊 Sorting your contacts by name, networth, order prices and amounts
 * 🕵️‍♂️ Hiding and revealing contacts